juliaguida/oystercard/pills/javascript&JasminePill.md

 Now, being children of Makers, you should all be familiar with Fizzbuzz as a concept so I won't waste time re-explaining the wheel.
 However, it's worth mentioning a couple of points about the naming of our 'divisible by three' method.

-Firstly you'll notice that instead of separating words using underscores a la Ruby, we are omitting spaces, and using uppercase letters to enforce the separation between words. **thisIsCalledCamelCase,** and it is a Javascript convention.
+Firstly you'll notice that instead of separating words using underscores a la Ruby, we are omitting spaces, and using uppercase letters to enforce the separation between words.
+This is called CamelCase, and it is a Javascript convention.

 Secondly, you'll see that there is no `?` at the end of the method - which is something that we were able to do with Ruby.
 Unfortunately Javascript doesn't allow us this as a syntactic option, so to get around that Javascript developers have come up with _yet another_ convention: to put `is` at the beginning of methods which would usually end in `?` in Ruby.
 Got it?
 Great!

 ### Javascript Convention Centre

 Now, if you head to your terminal application, and whilst in the home directory of your app type `open SpecRunner.html`, your default browser should open with the results of your very first (failing) Jasmine test.
-Ooooooooh!
 It'll be all red and angry, and should have the following error:

 ```bash
 Javabuzz knows when a number is divisible by 3
 ReferenceError: Javabuzz is not defined
 ```

 This is Jasmine's very dramatic way of saying that it doesn't know what we mean when we refer to `Javabuzz();` on line 8(ish) of our spec file.
-Well you and I both know we meant the Javabuzz class, so let's head on over to **src/Javabuzz.js** and create the class now:
+Well you and I both know we meant the `Javabuzz` class, so let's head on over to `src/Javabuzz.js` and create the class now:

 ```javascript
 class Javabuzz {}